DCotterill/halixia-hugo/content/ma/take-a-writing-class-266.md

 layout: static
 ---

-Discover a love for creative writing with a class
+Discover a love for creative writing with a class.

 Take an online creative writing class to learn how to write.
 Whether your interest is fiction, articles or non-fiction, find a writing workshop best suited for you and get writing.